 Cloud-based digital signage software

 - Cloud-based digital signage software solutions require very little upfront investment.
 There are no software licenses to buy.
 Businesses only pay a small monthly fee for each media player they deploy.

 - There are no servers to purchase or maintain.
-No backups required.
-The backend technology is entirely managed by the cloud based digital signage software provider.
+No backups are required.
+The backend technology is entirely managed by the cloud-based digital signage software provider.

-- Businesses can scale your media player footprint as their business grows, or scale back when necessary.
+- Businesses can scale their media player footprint as their business grows, or scale back when necessary.
 They simply add or remove subscriptions as needed.

 - The software is kept updated behind the scenes by the hosted solution provider.
 No need for local staff to get involved.